Masks embody ancient traditions and wisdom,

 - Origin: Tanzania

-(Original painting, not a copy)
+(Original artwork, not a print)

 --

-- Lanyard on the back for hanging
+- Equipped with a hanging rope on the back for easy mounting.

 --